scriptedbyvedant/autograder_v2/README.md

 - [ ] **Full MLOps Integration:** Implement an end-to-end MLflow pipeline for tracking experiments and versioning models, prompts, and feedback.
 - [ ] **Expand LMS Connectors:** Develop production-ready connectors for other popular LMS platforms like Canvas and Moodle.
 - [ ] **Advanced Multimodal:** Enhance OCR capabilities for complex handwritten formulas and low-quality images using advanced computer vision models.
+- [ ] **Support for More LLMs:** Deepen the model-agnostic design by adding official support for other major APIs like OpenAI's GPT series and Google's Gemini family.
-- [ ] **Analytics Dashboard:** Build out the analytics page to provide educators with deep insights into class performance, question difficulty, and grading consistency.
+- [ ] **Enhanced Analytics:** Build out the analytics dashboard to provide educators with deeper insights into class performance and grading consistency.

 ---

 ## 🤝 Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
-Please fork the repo and create a pull request, or open an issue with your suggestions.
+Contributions are the lifeblood of the open-source community.
+If you have ideas for improvements, bug fixes, or new features, please don't hesitate to fork the repo and create a pull request.
+Every contribution, no matter how small, is **greatly appreciated**.

 ---

 ## 👨‍💻 About the Author

-This project was developed by **Vedant M.** as a dedicated effort to explore the frontiers of AI in education.
+This project was developed by **Vedant Shivnekar.** as a dedicated effort to explore the frontiers of AI in education.
 Driven by a passion for building reliable and practical machine learning systems, this framework is a testament to the potential of multi-agent architectures.

 ### Connect with Me